• Skip to primary navigation

 individual ice cream with candied fruits on plate with lavender, apricot sauce and a macaron

-I'd promised the children a taste of the best ice creams in Paris during the summer holidays.
+I'd first promised the children a taste of the best French ice creams in Paris during summer.
+But, if you're in Paris in August, be prepared.

 Where to Find the Best Candied Fruits in France

-As my lucky French parents-in-law live in the Luberon near Apt, the world capital of candied fruits, I've an excuse to use Mother-in-Law's generous bulk supply from the local Candied Fruit factory: candied (crystallised) orange peel strips, lemon peel cubes, glacé cherries and - my favourite - their candied ginger.
+As my lucky French parents-in-law live in the Luberon near Apt, the world capital of candied - or glacé - fruits, I often visit the famous local candied fruit factory.
+Candied (crystallised) orange peel strips, lemon peel cubes, glacé cherries all come in large kilo tubs!

-• En plus, the recipe didn't even require an ice cream maker - it's no churn!
+• This recipe doesn't need an ice cream maker - it's no churn made with heavy or whipped cream.

 individual ice cream with candied fruits on plate with lavender, apricot sauce and a macaron